Spectral Change Point Estimation for High Dimensional Time Series by Sparse Tensor Decomposition: Methodology

-where $\circ$ denotes the outer product between two vectors, or between a vector and a matrix.
-Thus, it is a special tensor in that it has a CP-decomposition whose modes 1 and 2 are sparse in the leading term, symmetric and orthogonal, and identical mode 3 across the CP components; see Figure \ref{fig:tensor} for a graphical illustration.
+Thus, it is a special tensor in that it has a CANDECOMP/PARAFAC-decomposition whose modes 1 and 2 are sparse in the leading term, symmetric and orthogonal, and identical mode 3 across the components; see Figure \ref{fig:tensor} for a graphical illustration.